-- Hardware and on-site support for Extended+ customers
+- Hardware and on-site support for Extended and Premium support customers

 Learning Space Support

-Services provided: AV design & integration, support for technology in classrooms and learning spaces, support for student computing facilities, support for student computing in university residence halls, and support for student-owned workstations.
+Services provided: Audiovisual (AV) design & integration, support for technology in classrooms and learning spaces, support for student computing facilities, support for student computing in university residence halls, and support for student-owned workstations.

 - ClassTech supports the use of classroom technologies in learning spaces across campus.